Total TimePrep/Total Time: 20 min.

 - 1 can (10-3/4 ounces) condensed cream of mushrooms soup, undiluted

-- Place milk and bread crumbs in separate shallow bowls.
-In another shallow bowl, combine flour, salt and pepper.
-Coat beef with flour mixture, then dip in milk and roll in crumbs.
+- In a shallow bowl, combine flour, salt and pepper.
+Place buttermilk in a shallow bowl.
+Place saltine crumbs in a third bowl.
+Coat steaks with flour mixture, then dip into buttermilk and coat with crumbs.

-- In a large skillet over medium-high heat, cook steaks in oil for 2-3 minutes on each side or until golden and no longer pink.
-Remove and keep warm.
-Add soup and milk to skillet; bring to a boil, stirring to loosen browned bits from pan.
+- In a large skillet over medium-high heat, cook steaks in hot oil for 2-3 minutes per side or until golden and cooked to desired doneness.
+Remove and keep warm Add soup and milk to skillet; bring to a boil, stirring to loosen browned bits from pan.
 Serve gravy with steaks.

 Nutrition Facts1 each: 469 calories, 22g fat (6g saturated fat), 77mg cholesterol, 1134mg sodium, 34g carbohydrate (6g sugars, 2g fiber), 34g protein.